kubernetes/kubernetes/docs/getting-started-guides/coreos.md

 ### Community Guides

-These guides are maintained by community members and cover specific platforms, use-cases and experiment with different ways of configuring Kubernetes on CoreOS.
+These guides are maintained by community members, cover specific platforms and use cases, and experiment with different ways of configuring Kubernetes on CoreOS.

 [**Multi-node Cluster**](coreos/coreos_multinode_cluster.md)